 The following standard fields are supported.
+Some fields are required.

 Fields Required Comments

 AboutMe

 Alias If not present, a default is derived from FirstName and LastName.

-CallCenter
+CallCent er

 City

-CommunityNickname If not present, a default is derived from the UserName.
+Communit yNickname If not present, a default is derived from the UserName.

-CompanyName
+CompanyN ame

 Country

-DefaultCurrencyIso Code Derived from organization settings.
+DefaultC urrencyIsoCode Derived from organization settings.

-DelegatedApproverI d
+Delegate dApproverId

-Department
+Departme nt

 Division

 Email Υ For example, User.Email=test2@salesforce.com

-EmailEncodingKey If not present, a default is derived from the organization settings.
+EmailEnc odingKey If not present, a default is derived from the organization settings.

-EmployeeNumber
+Employee Number

-Extension
+Extensio n

 Fax

-FederationIdentifie only) er (insert If present, it must match the SAML subject, or the SAML subject is taken instead.
+Federation only) onIdentifier (insert If present, it must match the SAML subject, or the SAML subject is taken instead.
 Can't be updated with SAML.

-FirstName
+FirstNam е

-ForecastEnabled
+Forecast Enabled

 IsActive

 LastName Υ

-LanguageLocaleKey
+Language LocaleKey

-LocaleSidKey If not present, a default is derived from the organization settings.
+LocaleSi dKey If not present, a default is derived from the organization settings.

 Manager

-MobilePhone
+MobilePh one

 Phone